Charities And Not For Profits Commission

 You can help raise funds by participating in door knock appeals or street collections and taking part in our annual Help 4 Kids day.
 Businesses can also get involved by displaying our collection buckets in high foot traffic areas all year round.

-The ACNC recommends looking at generating multiple avenues money can come in to a charity to ensure sustainability.
+The Charities And Not For Profits Commission recommends looking at generating multiple avenues money can come in to a charity to ensure sustainability.
 The commission recommends adapting newer approaches to raise funds, including social investment, social impact bonds, crowdsourcing or community funding and micro-financing.
 In 2020 we have a unique tool on our hands in the form of social media.
 This digital tool can be used by charities to generate exposure and ultimately boost funds.

 While raising funds, charities must ensure they retain their not-for-profit status but ensuring all money collected goes towards their charitable purpose.
 Keep your eyes out for our next fundraising event as we work towards giving sick kids a brighter future.